Bevere, Belgium: History

 Bevere is situated on the left bank of the Scheldt.
 The village used to be surrounded by areas which were flooded annually.
 Settlements from the Early Bronze Age and the Roman era have been discovered near Bevere.
 The village was first mentioned in 966 as Buerna, and probably means "brook with beavers".
 The village was an independent heerlijkheid.

 Bevere was frequently damaged by war due to its location near the city walls of Oudenaarde.
 In 1579, the church and many houses were demolished for an extension of the city's fortification.
 In 1708, the Battle of Oudenarde was partially fought in Bevere.

 In 1845, plans were made for the construction of railway lines.
-At the time, the fortification of Ouenaarde were considered important, and it was decided to built the station in Bevere.
+At the time, the fortification of Ouenaarde were considered important, and it was decided to build the station in Bevere.
 In 1856, Oudenaarde railway station was constructed.
 The railway lines, and the demolition of the city walls in 1859, resulted in Bevere forming a single urban area with its neighbouring city.

 Bevere was an independent municipality until 1965, when it was merged into Oudenaarde.